-Veeam ONE Reporter deployment projects allow you to predict future resource utilization and plan resource reservations in your virtual environment.
+Veeam ONE Web Client deployment projects allow you to predict future resource utilization and plan resource reservations in your virtual environment.

 With deployment projects, you can run complex simulation tasks to predict the effects of: